How Transmission became Joy Division's first classic song

-The bassist remembers the debut of the classic song: “It sent shivers down your spine.”
+Peter Hook remembers the live debut of the famous single: “It sent shivers down your spine.”

 Bassist Peter Hook told Radio X that the song was a milestone in the band's career.
 “The first time I noticed anything different was when we’d written a song that weekend.
 And we had a gig on the Thursday, so we thought we’d play that song at the gig,

 “We played the new song, which was Transmission - and everyone in the whole place stopped literally what they were doing to listen and to turn round and watch us.
 It was an absolutely bizarre moment.
 It really made the hair on your arms stand up and shivers down your spine.”